acemany/micdustry/README.md

 ## Current state:
 * Tested only on windows, maybe not work on another OS.
-* Version: 0.4.0
+* Version: 0.8.3

 ## System requirements
-* any CPU(I runned it on Intel Atom with 63 FPS lol)
+* any PC
-* installed python
+* installed python and pygame
-* 1GB Memory

 ## Contribution
 If you have any Improvements/Ideas/Refactors feel free to contact me or make a Pull Request.